mazocode/modbus2mqtt/README.md

 ![code-analysis](https://github.com/mazocode/modbus2mqtt/actions/workflows/run-code-analysis.yaml/badge.svg)

-This is a little helper I wrote to read registers from my Deye inverters and publish them as MQTT message.
-The configuration can be adjusted to read from any Modbus device via a Modbus TCP gateway (e.g. the Waveshare RS485 to RJ45) and supports reading from multiple sources at the same time.
+This is a little helper I wrote to read the Modbus holding registers from my Deye inverters and publish them as MQTT message.
+The configuration can be adjusted to read from any Modbus device using a Modbus TCP gateway (like the Waveshare RS485 to Ethernet converters).
+You can read from multiple devices, including different device types, at the same time and convert values before publishing.

 ## Configuration